wviechtb/r-user-group/README.md

 ### Open Access

 All materials (e.g., code, presentation slides) are openly and freely available via the [GitHub repository](https://github.com/wviechtb/r-user-group) for this website (or just go to the [materials](materials.md) page).
 That way, members and those interested in joining the group can always check and stay up-to-date with what has been covered in previous meetings.

+### Communication

+We use Slack for communication within the group.
+To join the workspace, send an email to Wolfgang at <wolfgang.viechtbauer (at) maastrichtuniversity.nl>.